Eliot Dudik: “Broken Lands | Still Lives"

 The Rebecca Randall Bryan Art Gallery is located on the Campus of Coastal Carolina University in the Edwards College of Humanities and Fine Arts.
+The Gallery is open from 8 a.m. - 5 p.m.
+Monday through Thursday and 8 a.m. to 1 p.m. on Friday during the summer.
+Regular gallery hours from 8 am - 5 p.m Monday through Friday will resume on August 17th.
 Events are free and open to the public.
-The Gallery is open from 9 a.m. to 5 p.m.
-Monday through Friday.
-For additional information, contact, James Arendt, at 843-349-6409.
+For additional information contact James Arendt, Gallery Director, at 843-349-6409

 9 am - 5 pm